Aaron Kwok goes on an art-buying spree

 Instead, he entrusts his money to his long-time manager Siu Mei, who has been with him for close to 40 years.

-She not only manages his career and financial affairs, but is even trusted to take on the role of babysitter for his daughters.
+She not only manages his career and financial affairs, but is also trusted to take on the role of babysitter for his daughters.